 The editorial staff relays the comments of the reviewers on behalf of the editor-in-chief/handling editor.
 The review reports are edited by the editor-in-chief/handling editor if the comments contain confidential information or are written in a language not suitable for scholarly communication.
 Reviewers should include such comments in the confidential section of the review form, which is intended to be read by the editors only.

 Conflict of Interest

-Anastasios Economou University of Athens Athens Greece
+Anastasios Economou Department of Microbiology and Immunology Rega Institute University of Athens Athens (Greece) Biography

 Anastasios Economou received a BSc in Chemistry from the University of Athens, Greece and MSc and PhD in Analytical Chemistry and Chemical Instrumentation from UMIST, UK.
 He has held postdoctoral positions in the Department of Instrumentation and Analytical Science, UMIST, UK, the Laboratoty of Analytical Chemistry, Department of Chemistry, University of Athens, Greece and the Athens Wine Institute, National Agricultural Research Foundation, Greece.
 He is currently an Associate Professor in Analytical Chemistry and Chemical Instrumentation in the Department of Chemistry, University of Athens, Greece.
 His research interests include electrochemical sensors and biosensors, analytical chemiluminescence, automated methods of analysis and instrumentation, as well as separation techniques.
 He has published more than 110 articles in refereed journals and has co-authored several book chapters.